architech-boards/documentation-template/source/qt_creator.rst

 .. image:: _static/qt-project-name.jpg
 	   :align: center

-3. Check also *pengwyn* kit and continue to press *next* button to finish the creation of the project.
+3. Check also *@board@* kit and continue to press *next* button to finish the creation of the project.

 .. image:: _static/qt-project-kits.jpg
 	   :align: center